 There wasn't a lot of programming available for AM radio.

-And for all of these years, talk radio, in large part because Russia is the anchor show for most stations, has been held up and it's created a business that this country needs.
+And for all of these years, talk radio, in large part because Rush is the anchor show for most stations, has been held up and it's created a business that this country needs, I would argue, because we've had an information crisis going back way till then.

 And Fox is like a newspaper.

-Fox has a news department, they have local, national, international news, sports, editorial opinion programs like mine, talk hosts like me and Laura and Tucker.
+They have local, national, international news, sports, editorial, opinion programs like mine, talk hosts like me and Laura and Tucker.

 Very few were willing.

-And I would argue, but for talk radio and then later Fox News, and of course the Drudge Report is a big part of this equation as well.
+And I would argue, but for talk radio and then later Fox News, and of course, the Drudge Report is a big part of this equation as well.

 We don't have these alternative sources.

-I don't know what the people in this country do to get the information that they need that, frankly, is far more rooted in truth, and certainly another opinion that is offered that it seems that is underserved in the marketplace.
+I don't know what the people in this country do to get the information that they need that, frankly, is far more rooted in truth and certainly another opinion that is offered that it seems that is underserved in the marketplace.

 But the bottom line is for 30 years, Rush paved the way.